qfishpear/fishrss/README-en.md

 ```
 python3 filter.py
 ```
-It will monitor new .torrent files in `source_dir`, save the ones that fullfill given conditions to `dest_dir`, and spend the tokens according to the torrent size limit.
+It will monitor new .torrent files in `source_dir`, saves the ones that satisfy given conditions to `dest_dir`, and spends the tokens according to the torrent size limit.

-To ease your anxiety of a blank screen, it will print a line of "tick" every minute.
+To ease the anxiety of a blank screen, it will print a line of "tick" every minute.

 If `config.py` is changed, the `filter.py` should be restarted.
 Press `ctrl-C` to shut it down and run again.